12 types of CDs: Which one is best for you?

 What is a CD?

-A CD is a savings account that pays a fixed interest rate over a set amount of time, or term.
+A CD is an account that pays a fixed interest rate over a set amount of time, or term.
 CDs pay more interest than your average savings account or money market account.
-And CDs are insured up to $250,000 if taken out at a federally insured bank or credit union.
+And CDs are insured up to $250,000 if taken out at an insured bank or credit union.
 To open a CD, the account holder makes a one-time deposit, then leaves the funds to grow until the CD matures.
 Common terms include three, six, nine, 12, 18, 24, 36, 48 and 60 months.

 But there are many specialty CDs that don’t conform to the features of traditional CDs.
 Specialty CDs give savers more flexibility to take advantage of better rates, shield themselves when interest rates are falling and provide easier access to their funds without penalty.
 Carefully consider which type of CD is best for you.